assemble/assemble/README.md

 }
 ```

-#### `flatten`
+#### flatten
 Type: `Boolean`
 Default: `false`

 Remove anything after (and including) the first "." in the destination path, then append this value.
-In other words, when they are are generated from different source folders this "flattens" them into the same destination directory.
-See [building the files object dynamically][files-object] for more information on files formats.

 ### YAML options
 Assemble makes the following options available from `js-yaml`.
 See [js-yaml](https://github.com/nodeca/js-yaml) for more information.